“Mauritius was made first and then heaven; and heaven was copied after Mauritus” – Mark Twain

 The visit, as you may have guessed, ends with a comprehensive rum tasting.
 You’ll be served 9 rums…and who’s the driver now?

-Chamarel rum distillery
+- Getting to Chamarel distillery

 Snap of Day 6